After U.S. Troops Leave Syria, What Happens Next?

 A limited U.S. military role in Syria has had an outsize impact over the past four years.

 With airstrikes and ground forces, the Americans and their Kurdish partners systematically pushed the Islamic State from almost all its territory.
 The U.S. helped stabilize the northeast region of the country, where civilians are returning to areas now controlled by the Kurds.
-While the larger war grinds on, with no end in sight, the American presence is seen as placing at least some restraints on the Syrian military and its allies.
+While the larger war grinds on, with no end in sight, the American presence is seen as placing at least some restraints on the Syrian military.

-But President Trump has decided it's time for the U.S. forces to leave, according to a senior administration official.
-Tweeting on Wednesday morning, the president hinted at such a move: "We have defeated ISIS in Syria, my only reason for being there during the Trump presidency."
+But President Trump says it's now time for the U.S. forces to leave.
+He hinted at such a move with a Wednesday morning tweet: "We have defeated ISIS in Syria, my only reason for being there during the Trump presidency."

+He followed up with a video on Wednesday evening: "We've beaten them and we've beaten them badly.
+We've taken back the land and now it's time for our troops to come back home."

-We have defeated ISIS in Syria, my only reason for being there during the Trump Presidency.— Donald J. Trump (@realDonaldTrump) December 19, 2018
+After historic victories against ISIS, it’s time to bring our great young people home! pic.twitter.com/xoNjFzQFTp— Donald J. Trump (@realDonaldTrump) December 19, 2018

 The move goes against even recent statements by top American military officials, who have consistently said they think it would be wise to stay, as well as Republicans and Democrats who are sharply criticizing the president.